Blaise Compaoré: First years and 1990s

 In October 1987, Compaoré and many others formed a new political party called the Popular Front, centered around communist, as well as Marxist–Leninist ideals.
-He pledged to continue pursuing the goals of the revolution, but rectify policies which he saw as deviations of its ultimate goal carried out by Thomas Sankara.
+He pledged to continue pursuing the goals of the revolution, but to "rectify" policies which he saw as deviating from the path set out by Thomas Sankara.

-In September 1989, while Compaoré was returning from a two-week trip to Asia, there were rumors of people plotting to overthrow Compaoré’s government.
-The plotters would be arrested that same day.
-This event would lead Compaoré to reorganize the young nation's government.
-In 1990, Compaoré introduced limited democratic reforms.
-In June 1991, Compaoré announced that Burkina Faso was going to adopt a new constitution.
+In September 1989, while Compaoré was returning from a two-week trip to Asia, there were rumors of a plot to overthrow his government and alleged plotters were arrested that same day, while Compaoré changed the membership of the nation's government.
+In 1990, he introduced "limited democratic reforms."
+In June 1991, he announced that Burkina Faso would adopt a new constitution.

-In the 1990s, Compaoré supported rebels in Sierra Leone during the country's civil war.
-The war would kill over 45,000 people and last for 11 years.
-Compaoré was elected as the president of Burkina Faso in 1991, in an election boycotted by the main opposition parties in protest at the questionable means Compaoré had used to take office in the first place.
+In the 1990s, Compaoré supported rebels in Sierra Leone during the country's civil war, a war that would kill over 45,000 people and last for 11 years.

+In 1991, Compaoré was elected as the president of Burkina Faso, in an election boycotted by the main opposition parties in protest at the questionable means he had allegedly used to take office in the first place.
 Only 25 percent of the electorate voted.
 In 1998, Compaoré was re-elected as president.

-Between 1998 and 1999, an insurgency took place over reasons with economic violations in Burkina Faso.
-Many protests, riots, strikes, rallies and marches took place throughout the country and shocked many people.
-Many protesters even destroyed government properties or houses.
-Those events at the time were one of the greatest challenges that Compaoré and his administration faced.
+Between 1998 and 1999, an insurgency began in Burkina Faso.
+Many protests, riots, strikes, rallies and marches took place throughout the country.
+Protesters attacked government properties and civilian houses.